GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/docs/03_scaling_up.md

 ### From Hardware to Software

 Over 90% HPCs & supercomputers employ Linux as their operating system.
-Linux has four essential properties which make it an excellent operating system for the HPCS &  science community:
+Linux has four essential properties which make it an excellent operating system for the HPCs &  science community:

 !!! quote ""